gabrielstoica/lendify-protocol/README.md

 - `NEXT_PUBLIC_INFURA_DEDICATED_IPFS_GATEWAY` is an optional dedicated IPFS gateway to retrieve the NFTs metadata.
 To learn more please follow [this link](https://docs.infura.io/api/networks/ipfs/how-to/access-ipfs-content/dedicated-gateways).
 - `NEXT_PUBLIC_INFURA_API_KEY` is mandatory to make API calls through the MetaMask SDK.
 To learn more please follow [this guide](https://docs.infura.io/api/getting-started).
+- `NEXT_PUBLIC_INFURA_API_SECRET` is mandatory if you want to make requests through the Infura NFT API endpoints.
+To learn more please follow [this guide](https://docs.infura.io/dashboard/create-api).
 - `NEXT_PUBLIC_LENDIFYPROTOCOL_CONTRACT_ADDRESS` is the smart contract address used by the platform to perform the lending & borrowing features.
 Learn how to deploy to Linea by reading the [smart-contracts/README.md](smart-contracts/README.md).

 ## Getting Started